shannaw04/color_sort/README.md

 # Color Sort!
 Written by Shanna Wallace<br>
-Updated: 2/10/2024
+Updated: 2/25/2024

 This is a C++ implementation of a Color Sort game.<br>

-**This version of the game only prints in 1 color, so it will use letters instead of colors.**
+**This version of the game only prints in 1 color, so it will use letters instead of colors.**<br>
+I am currently working on a mobile app version of the game with classmates at UTK with an estimated completion date of April 15, 2024.

 ## What is Color Sort?
 Color Sort is a puzzle game that starts with blocks of various colors shuffled up in bottles.
 You are given 1 empty bottle if there are 2 or 3 colors to be sorted and 2 empty bottles if there are 4+ colors.<br>